Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation

-Moreover, eqn.
-(158) has a direct consequence that the first-order perturbation correction in the Rayleigh-Schr\"{o} dinger-perturbation series (RSPS) {\it vanishes} identically for all $"n"$ and $"g"$ as follows:
+(Here, the quantum average of an operator A is defined as: $\langle A \rangle \equiv \langle \phi_{n}|A|\phi_{n}\rangle$).
+Furthermore, eqn.
+(158) has a direct consequence that the first-order perturbation correction in the Rayleigh-Schrödinger perturbation series (RSPS) {\it vanishes} identically for all $n'$ and $g'$:

-It is shown later that these two general outcomes of eqn.(158) have important bearing on the properties of the perturbation-series (PS) in MFPT, which is defined analogous to eqn.(1) as follows:
+It is shown later that these two general outcomes of eqn.
+(158) have significant implications for the properties of the perturbation series (PS) in MFPT, which is defined analogously to eqn.
+(1) as follows: